chouhanprashant/Cyber---Range/Protoype.md

 # ✅ Final Output - Prototype Demo

-एक working prototype जहाँ:
+A working prototype where:
-- User login करेगा
+- User logs in
-- एक button click करेगा
+- Clicks a button
-- Azure में 3 VMs automatically बन जाएंगी
+- 3 VMs are automatically created in Azure
-- Red Team attack simulate करेगी
+- Red Team simulates an attack
-- Blue Team
+- Blue Team defends
+- Score is displayed